cihusss/emory-lp/README.md

 # Emory Marketo LP Template

-Compatible only with Marketo guided templates.
+This template is compatible only with Marketo guided templates. html, css and js are bundled into one html file.